nvitorovic/tenderly-hardhat-deployments/README.md

 # The examples

-There are two example contracts (`Greeter.sol` and `Mathematitian.sol`).
+There are two example contracts (`Greeter.sol` and `Calculator.sol`).
 Their build scripts are located in:

 - `scripts/greeter/`, deploying the classical Greeter.sol contract.
-- `scripts/maths`, deploying `Mathematitian.sol` and `Maths.sol` - a library used by the contract.
+- `scripts/calculator`, deploying `Calculator.sol` and `Maths.sol` - a library used by the contract.

 From these examples, you can learn:

-- How to verify a Smart Contract referencing a non-deployed library: Greeter uses `hardhat/console.log`.
+- How to verify a Smart Contract referencing a non-deployed library: Greeter uses **non-deployed** `hardhat/console.log`.
-- How to verify a Smart Contract referencing an library deployed on-chain: Mathematitian uses deployed `Maths.sol` library.
+- How to verify a Smart Contract referencing an library deployed on-chain: Calculator uses **deployed** `Maths.sol` library.

 # Environment setup